uttampun44/darktheme-developers/README.md

+# **Dark Theme Developers Extension**

-To run the extension
+To run the extension, follow these steps:

+1. Open your terminal and navigate to the extension directory:

+    ```bash
+    cd darktheme-developers
+    ```

-cd darktheme-developers this will open new window of extension then press f5 you see your code change
+2. This will open a new window of the extension.

+3. Press `F5` to see your code changes in action.